Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ```
 #### Auto Matching (default: enabled)
-To use in-game commands, your DCS users need to be matched to Discord users.
-When using statistics, being mapped to a
+To use in-game commands, your DCS players need to be matched to Discord users.
+Matched players are able to see statistics
-Discord user allows you to pull the statistics your yourself easier as well.
-That is why the bot supports a linking
+and you can see a variety of statistics yourself as well.
+The bot offers a linking system between Discord and DCS accounts
-system between both accounts.<br>
+to enable this.
-The best way of doing so, is to use the /linkme command.
-This creates a permanent and secured link which can then be
+Players can do this with the /linkme command.
+This creates a permanent and secured link that can then be used for in-game
-used for in-game commands.
-If you want to allow people to see their own stats with their Discord user already and
+commands.
+The bot can also auto-match a DCS player to Discord user.
+This way, players can see their own stats via Discord
-want to keep it simple, you can use the bots own auto-matching functionality.
-It will then try to match the Discord user
-and DCS user by name.
-The algorithm works best, if people use the same name on Discord and DCS.
-It can generate false
+commands.
+The bot will try to match the Discord username to DCS player name.
+This works best when DCS and Discord names
-links as well, which is why I prefer the /linkme command over it.
-People still seem to like the auto-matching, that
+match!
+It can generate false links though, which is why I prefer (or recommend) the /linkme command.
+People still seem
-is why it is in and you can use it (enabled per default).
+to like the auto-matching, that is why it is in and you can use it (enabled per default).

 #### Auto-Banning (default: disabled)
 The bot supports automatically bans / unbans of players from the configured DCS servers, as soon as they leave / join